atorov/react-p5js/README.md

 [React Router](https://reacttraining.com/react-router/) is the most popular option.
 [Redux](https://redux.js.org/) is a predictable state container for JavaScript apps.

-React Router and Redux лесно могат да бъдат добавени към проекта.
+React Router and Redux can easily be added to the project.

 ## Running Tests